Indigenous Philippine folk religions: Religious worldview

 Historian T. Valentino Sitoy, in his review of documents concerning pre-Spanish religious beliefs, notes three core characteristics which shaped the religious worldview of Filipinos throughout the archipelago before the arrival of Spanish colonizers.
 First, Filipinos believed in the existence of parallel spirit world, which was invisible but had an influence on the visible world.
-Second, Filipinos believed that there were spirits (anito) everywhere - ranging from the high creator gods to minor spirits that lived in the environment such as trees or rocks or creeks.
+Second, Filipinos believed that there were spirits (diwata) everywhere - ranging from the high creator gods to minor spirits that lived in the environment such as trees or rocks or creeks.
 Third, Filipinos believed that events in the human world were influenced by the actions and interventions of these spirit beings.